Money laundering supervision for estate agency businesses

 - commercial estate agencies

 - relocation agents, property finders, private acquisitions specialists

-- in Scotland, a solicitors’ property centre
+- a solicitor’s property centre in Scotland

 You don’t need to register if you’re: